Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Discussion

 \subsection{Origin of variation in magnetism due to oxidation annealing}

 Here, we discuss the origin of the variation in magnetism due to oxidation annealing in T*-type LESCO.
-First, the electrical resistivity measurements exhibit the semiconducting nature of AS samples, and therefore, the magnetism at low temperature corresponds to the localized Cu spins.
-Formation of the magnetic state is likely mediated by super-exchange couplings among the Cu spins, but not induced by Ruderman--Kittel--Kasuya--Yosida interaction, which is proposed to understand the magnetism in OD La$_{2-x}$Sr$_x$Cu$_{1-y}$Fe$_y$O$_4$~\cite{Fujita2008b,He2011,Suzuki2016}.
-Within the localized spin picture, following are the possible origins of disappearance of magnetic order due to oxidation annealing;
+First, the semiconducting nature of AS samples indicates that the magnetism at low temperature corresponds to the localized Cu spins.
+Furthermore, as mentioned in the Introduction, the oxygen vacancies existing in the AS samples could be repaired through annealing~\cite{Sawa1989, Izumi1989, Border1990}.
+Considering the structural change of oxygen ions within the localized spin picture, following are the possible origins of disappearance of magnetic order due to oxidation annealing;

 1) Increase of hole concentration,

 2) Removal of chemical disorder.